 Disadvantages of MS-DOS

 Lack of memory protection meant no security, and less stability.
-When you only had one task running, memory protection was less of a problem, but once you loaded Windows on top of it and tried to multitask, it became a problem.
+When you only had one task running, memory protection seemed like a nice-to-have, not a need-to-have.
+But once you loaded DESQview or Windows on top of it and tried to multitask, it became a problem.
 One program could step on another one and access its memory.
-That can cause problems.
+It worked more often than not, but when you had crashes, it was maddening.

 It also wasn’t intuitive.
 You booted up and the system presented you with a black screen with gray text and a flashing cursor next to a prompt that read C:\> or A:\>.
 There was no visual indication whatsoever what you were supposed to do next to interact with the machine.